Permian–Triassic extinction event: Methanogens

 A hypothesis published in 2014 posits that a genus of anaerobic methanogenic archaea known as Methanosarcina was responsible for the event.
-Three lines of evidence suggest that these microbes acquired a new metabolic pathway via gene transfer at about that time, enabling them to efficiently metabolize acetate into methane.
-That would have led to their exponential reproduction, allowing them to rapidly consume vast deposits of organic carbon that had accumulated in marine sediment.
+Three lines of evidence suggest that these microbes acquired a new metabolic pathway via gene transfer around that time, enabling them to metabolize acetate to methane efficiently.
+That would have led to their exponential reproduction, allowing them to rapidly consume vast deposits of organic carbon accumulated in marine sediments.
 The result would have been a sharp buildup of methane and carbon dioxide in the oceans and atmosphere, in a manner that may be consistent with the ^{13}C/^{12}C isotopic record.
-Massive volcanism facilitated this process by releasing large amounts of nickel, a scarce metal that is a cofactor for enzymes involved in producing methane.
-Chemostratigraphic analysis of Permian-Triassic boundary sediments in Chaotian demonstrates a methanogenic burst could be responsible for some percentage of the carbon isotopic fluctuations.
+Massive volcanism facilitated this process by releasing large amounts of nickel, a scarce metal that serves as a cofactor for enzymes involved in methane production.
+Chemostratigraphic analysis of Permian-Triassic boundary sediments in Chaotian demonstrates that a methanogenic burst could be responsible for some percentage of the carbon isotopic fluctuations.
 On the other hand, in the canonical Meishan sections, the nickel concentration increases somewhat after the concentrations have begun to fall.

 Interstellar dust

-John Gribbin argues that the Solar System last passed through a spiral arm of the Milky Way around 250 million years ago and that the resultant dusty gas clouds may have caused a dimming of the Sun, which combined with the effect of Pangaea to produce an ice age.
+John Gribbin argues that the Solar System last passed through a spiral arm of the Milky Way around 250 million years ago and that the resultant dusty gas clouds may have caused a dimming of the Sun, which combined with the effect of Pangaea could produce an ice age.